komora-io/marble/README.md

 * for maximum SSD friendliness, your own log should be configurable to be written to a separate storage device, to avoid comingling writes that have vastly different expected death times.
+* dictionary-based compression for efficiently compressing objects that may be smaller than 64k.

 In short, you get to focus on a bunch of the fun parts of building your own database, without so much effort spent on boring file garbage collection.